duereg/manager-readme/README.md

 I like to cook but I'm a complete amateur.
 I make an OK breakfast.
 I lived in Australia for a bit and acquired a taste for Vegemite.

 # Overview
 This document is, and always will be, a work in progress.
 It’s meant to be documentation on me.
-As I change as examine my values, so will this document.
+As I change and examine my values, so will this document.

 Three reasons for this to exist:
  - The creation has helped me identify my [responsibilities](#responsibilities) and [values](#values)